Connectivity of spaces of directed paths in geometric models for concurrent computation: PV programs and their geometric semantics

-In Section 4, we define the spare capacity of a concurrent program (or its state space) as the \emph{minimum} of the spare capacities of all its reachable vertices.
-Bj\"{o}rner's version of the nerve theorem \cite[Theorem 6]{Bjoerner:03} is then applied to conclude that the connectivity of the state space is bounded below by the connectivities of the future links of all inbetween vertices.
-The overall result holds also for unfoldings of individual programs modelled on a general digraph.
-Moreover, the section contains reflections on what happens to spare capacities (and thus connectivities) if processors are allowed to crash.
+In Section 4, we define the \emph{spare capacity} $\kappa (X)$ of a concurrent program $\mc{P}$ (or its state space $X$) as the \emph{minimum} of the spare capacities of all its reachable vertices; cf Definition \ref{def:cumcap}.
+Bj\"{o}rner's version of the nerve theorem \cite[Theorem 6]{Bjoerner:03} is then applied to conclude that the connectivity of the state space is bounded below by the connectivities of the future links of all in-between vertices, and hence by the spare capacity of the program, cf Theorem \ref{prop:PVconn}: If $\kappa (X)\ge 2$, then all directed paths from a start vertex to a target vertex in the state space are dihomotopic to each other; corresponding executions will always lead to the same result.
+In particular cases, the spare capacity bound is tight, cf Proposition \ref{prop:mini}.

+The overall result holds also for concurrent programs consisting of individual non-linear individual programs modelled on a general digraph and its unfoldings.
+Section 4 contains, moreover, reflections on what happens to spare capacities (and thus connectivities) if processors are allowed to crash, cf Proposition \ref{prop:vertexcrash}.

-The final section is devoted to a sketch of algorithmic aspects.
-Particular care is devoted to deadlock detection -- corresponding to spare capacity $0$ at a vertex -- extending the results of Fajstrup etal \cite{FGR:98}, and also to vertices with spare capacity $1$ indicating potential ``splits'' of the space of executions into several path components.
+The final section is devoted to a sketch of algorithmic aspects concerning the calculation of this spare capacity.
+Particular care is devoted to deadlock detection -- corresponding to spare capacity $0$ at a vertex -- extending the results of Fajstrup etal \cite{FGR:98}.
+Moreover to vertices with spare capacity $1$ indicating potential ``splits'' of the space of executions into several path components.
 Throughout, simple examples and illustrations motivate the strategy.